balfieri/cordic/README.md

 representations, ideally mixing fixed-point and floating-point.

 <p>
-Note that there should never be a need for this library to do something special for complex numbers.
+There should never be a need for this library to do something special for complex numbers.
 The C++ complex<> class and associated math functions fall out naturally by using complex&lt;freal&gt; or whatever.
 </p>